 Provides a number of perspectives on death, how people have perceived and responded to it through its personal, social, and artistic aspects; provides routes for exploring the ways of grief and the relationships between our lives and our deaths.
+Course numbers ending with G are Writing Intensive (WI).
 Also available through Online Learning.
+Core: AH, D.